The Brown Hand: Plot

-The protagonist of the story, Dr. Holden's nephew, Hardecar decided to solve this problem.
+The protagonist of the story, Dr. Holden's nephew, Hardacre decided to solve this problem.
 He spent his first night in the lab and saw the Afghan searching for his hand.
-The next day, Dr. Holden explained him everything in details and Hardecar left for London.
-Hardecar, a doctor himself, went through a book on spirits and found that certain spirits could not leave the living world because of them being strongly attached to something or someone existing in this world.
-Hardecar decided to try his luck and left for Chadwell where a friend of his was the home surgeon at a hospital for sailors.
-The home surgeon provided Hardecar with an amputated hand of an Indian sailor as the requirement was a "brown hand".
+The next day, Dr. Holden explained him everything in details and Hardacre left for London.
+Hardacre, a doctor himself, went through a book on spirits and found that certain spirits could not leave the living world because of them being strongly attached to something or someone existing in this world.
+Hardacre decided to try his luck and left for Chadwell where a friend of his was the home surgeon at a hospital for sailors.
+The home surgeon provided Hardacre with an amputated hand of an Indian sailor as the requirement was a "brown hand".

-Hardecar returned to Wiltshire and placed the hand in a jar and placed it in his uncle's lab.
-Hardecar stayed awake as the Afghan ghost came visiting as usual.
-But Hardecar's experiment failed as the Afghan on seeing the hand, wailed in agony and smashed the jar on the floor before disappearing.
-Next morning, Hardecar realised his mistake as he had brought the left hand of the sailor while the Afghan had had his right hand separated.
-Hardecar rushed back to Chadwell and luckily got the right hand of the sailor.
+Hardacre returned to Wiltshire and placed the hand in a jar and placed it in his uncle's lab.
+Hardacre stayed awake as the Afghan ghost came visiting as usual.
+But Hardacre's experiment failed as the Afghan on seeing the hand, wailed in agony and smashed the jar on the floor before disappearing.
+Next morning, Hardacre realised his mistake as he had brought the left hand of the sailor while the Afghan had had his right hand separated.
+Hardacre rushed back to Chadwell and luckily got the right hand of the sailor.
 He returned and placed the hand in a jar in the lab just like the previous day.
-Dr. Holden forbade Hardecar from sleeping in the lab as he feared risking his nephew's life.
+Dr. Holden forbade Hardacre from sleeping in the lab as he feared risking his nephew's life.

-That night, Hardecar again saw somebody approaching him while he tried to sleep.
+That night, Hardacre again saw somebody approaching him while he tried to sleep.
 But it wasn't any ghost but his uncle who seemed overwhelmed with joy and had suddenly regained some of the energy he possessed earlier.
 Dr. Holden stated that the ghost had finally found his amputated hand and before leaving, he had bowed thrice in front of him, in a way similar to how Afghans pay respect.
-The Holdens lived on peacefully and consulted Hardecar for every major decisions they took thereafter.
-Before he died, Dr. Holden named Hardecar as the heir to his property.
+The Holdens lived on peacefully and consulted Hardacre for every major decisions they took thereafter.
+Before he died, Dr. Holden named Hardacre as the heir to his property.